 Guided by L.A.
 County’s protocols for schools and our Medical Advisory Board, we believe we can host these groups safely.
 This will require, of course, your cooperation, and thus it is important that you read, understand and agree to the protocols below in advance of registering to participate.
 Please note that we continue to monitor community spread and will suspend plans for these activities if we do not feel it is safe to proceed.

 Both on and off campus, all participating students and faculty/staff will need to follow the guidelines outlined in Webb’s Health and Safety Protocols.

 1) All participants must complete a daily health assessment before entering campus and participating in activities.

 2) Entrance and exit to campus will be monitored before and following study group arrival and departure for compliance with all health and safety protocols.

-3) Students will remain in assigned cohorts of students and faculty/staff of no larger than 16 members.
-Except when in individual study spaces, all of their time on campus will be spent outdoors.
+3) Students will remain in assigned cohorts of students and faculty/staff.
+Except when in individual study spaces, most of their time on campus will be spent outdoors.